Hi there! I’m Josh!

-Therefore, you are probably someone interested in topics related (either directly or tangentially) to “intermediate1” Ruby, the writing of it, the software developers2 that write it, hiring people that can write it, and more.
+Therefore, if you are interested in topics related to “intermediate” Ruby, the writing of it, the people that that “write it”, hiring people that can write it, etc, keep reading.

 Maybe you’re a software developer.
-It’s your day job, and you at least sometimes write (and get paid for writing) Ruby (and/or3 Rails!).
+It’s your day job, and you at least sometimes write (and get paid for “writing”) Ruby and/or Rails.

-Regardless of your experience level4, you might say something like:
+Regardless of your experience level1, if you find yourself sometimes saying something like:

-I feel “junior” in my mastery of the Ruby programming language.
-I would like to learn to write and read “intermediate-level”’ ruby, especially in ways that would let me feel like a better software developer.
+I feel under-skilled in my self-assessed mastery of the Ruby programming language OR something closely related.
+I would like to learn to identify, write, function within an ‘intermediate’ level, using Ruby/Rails, especially in ways that would let me feel like a better overall software developer/problem identifier/solver.

 Or:

-Some things a few others have said about things I’ve made:
+Some things others have said about things I’ve made:

 I’ve read the first two parts of your Open-source bug fixing with Matt Swanson series so far, and I LOVE IT.
 I love how you’re using video to get an expert to verbalize what they’re thinking.